Monthly Archives: July 2018

 Otherwise known as the country where milk chocolate was invented, Switzerland is heaving with amazing chocolate.
 You can visit a number of factories amongst the beautiful countryside, where you can watch the production, and learn about chocolate’s history in the country.

 Brussels, in particular, is the place to visit.
 The capital city is often called the “Chocolate Capital of the World” and is filled to the brim with chocolate shops (more chocolatiers per square foot than in any other city in the world, apparently).
-Brussels is also home to two of the biggest chocolate companies on the planet, Godiva, and Leonidas – a
+Brussels is also home to two of the biggest chocolate companies on the planet, Godiva, and Leonidas – and it’s

 Chocolate spread will never get old.
 Here at Choc on Choc, we love slathering it on warm toast all year round – so here’s a little recipe (taken from Jamie Oliver) to get you through the last slices from that loaf of bread.